What to Do If You Feel Burned Out: A Practical Guide to Recharging

 1. Recognize the Signs of Burnout

 Before you can fix burnout, you need to recognize it.
-Unlike ordinary fatigue, burnout lingers and affects multiple areas of your life.
+Unlike ordinary fatigue, burnout lingers and affects multiple areas of life.
 Common signs include:

 • Chronic exhaustion (even after rest)